British Rail Class 33: Background

 The Traction Committee met again in January 1962.
 With seven locomotives allocated to the cement trains, work had to be found for the remaining 21.
 If these locomotives were allocated to the South Western Division to work tank trains from Fawley Refinery to various destinations in the London Midland and Western Regions, 36 steam locomotives could be withdrawn from service.
 The oil traffic was a new introduction, for which no provision had been made in the locomotive building programme.
 By the time then next meeting of the committee in March, some of the locomotives had been temporarily transferred to the South Western Division.
-The BTC were appraised of the situation in respect of the spare locomotives.
+The BTC were apprised of the situation in respect of the spare locomotives.
 It was stated that the new timetable due for introduction in June had a substantial reduction in freight, which had only been recently decided upon and could not have been foreseen when the locomotives were ordered.
 The BTC replied that they were concerned at the drastic cut in numbers required.
 They felt that the locomotives could be used following Stages 2 and 3 of the electrification programme.
 Another possibility was using the locomotives in the Sheffield area, where the order of a number of Type 3 locomotives had already been authorised.
 The locomotives lack of steam heating was a factor against their use however.
 The committee responded that the use following the implementation of Stages 2 and 3 held good.
 They appreciated the BTCs position over the Sheffield scheme, but would put forward proposals that kept the locomotives on the Southern Region.
 In March, the General Manager's department held a meeting to discuss the use of the locomotives on the Fawley oil trains.
 The Traction Committee met in April.
 They were told that the South Western Division had identified that the twenty-one locomotives could be used on the Fawley oil trains.
 A formal justification would be made to the BTC for the use of locomotives on the cement trains.
 This traffic was profitable and the contract had been negotiated on the basis that diesel locomotives would be used.